 Teen suicide is a cry for help while they are drowning in their pain and trauma with no perceivable way out.
 Typically, those who commit suicide will put a plan into motion to cope with their emotions rather than get the personalized help they need in a therapeutic setting.
 As devastating as this topic of teen suicide is, knowing the top reasons that teenagers want to take away their life for good is important to ponder on so that parents can look for the signs.
-If you suspect that a teen you love is about to commit suicide, reach out to Stonewater Adolescent Recovery Center for depression treatment program today.
+If you suspect that a teen you love is about to commit suicide, reach out to Stonewater Adolescent Recovery Center for depression treatment program in Mississippi today.

 Teens who have to deal with negative circumstances in their life, such as their parents splitting up, dealing with bullying, or the death of a loved one, may feel like they have no option other than wanting to die.
 When big events like these happen in their life, parents need to keep a close eye on their behaviors, emotions, and verbiage.

 The teenage years can be full of rejection from friends and love interests that can make them feel like their whole world is shattered.
 Seeking the approval of others during the teenage years is a part of growing up.
 However, it can be the thing that can set a teen over the edge when they get made fun of or shunned.
 Teens who are overly sad and start spending their time isolating alone after being part of a crowd should be monitored closely.